samanth4caballer0/turtlebot_online_path_planning/README.md

 # On-line path planner

-**This project belongs to Universitat de Girona.
-Do not update it or any derived work to any public repository.**
+**This project belongs to the Universitat de Girona.
+It is forbidden to publish this project or any derivative work in any public repository.**

 ## Members of the goup: